shuw/globe-time-intensity/README.md

 In browser, visit http://localhost:8001/globe/

-Note: If you want to make the magnitudes of the projects, lower NORMALIZE_MAGNITUDE in globe/index.html
+Note: If you want to adjust the magnitudes of the projections, lower NORMALIZE_MAGNITUDE in globe/index.html